ccs282/EU_ETS_Co_Benefits/README.md

 ### Descriptive Plots

 Two descriptive plots showing the relative and absolute emissions reductions between 1990 and 2021 for the three pollutants, split by sectors, can be found under [./plots/descriptive/](https://github.com/ccs282/EU_ETS_Co_Benefits/tree/main/plots/descriptive).
 The relevant code is in [./src/R/descriptive_changes.R](https://github.com/ccs282/EU_ETS_Co_Benefits/blob/main/src/R/descriptive_changes.R).
+The replication codes for the descriptive statistics on fuel prices based on data from the [IMF Primary Commodity Prices](https://www.imf.org/en/Research/commodity-prices) can be found on [Stata_SDID/dofiles/Fuel_prices_graphs.do](/Stata_SDID/dofiles/Fuel_prices_graphs.do).

+### Back-of-the envelope calculations

+[Here](/Stata_SDID/dofiles/Standards_back_of_the_envelope_2.do), you can additionally find details on our back-of-the-envelope calculations (included in the SI Appendix) to bound the direct impacts of EU-wide combustion standards.

 ### Contact information